Is the budget enough for both celebrations?

 The mum’s daughter wants a pair of Dr. Martens, but the boots already take up a huge chunk of the present budget.
 The daughter feels it is unfair to only receive one gift for both occasions.

 “She wants Dr. Martens and has said that will be all her budget gone and that means she will only have one present.
 I told her to pick cheaper things (it didn’t go down well)” the mum admitted.

 The daughter has also asked for perfume, a Valentino handbag, and a Morphe makeup palette.

 Do you think she is disrespecting her mum by asking for more?

 Or do you think the teenager has a point?
-Maybe the mum should increase the budget seeing as she is that little bit older?
+Maybe the mum should increase the budget seeing as she is a little bit older.